First Singularity - Basic Transapients

 Translogic - The most common term modosophonts have used since it became evident that transapient entities were using something other than standard logic.
 It is believed by modosophont 'transapient observers' and mathematical translators that 'translogic' may be related to logic as quantum mechanics is related to Newtonian mechanics, or non-Euclidean geometry relates to Euclidean geometry.

-Physical Capacity An individual S:1 entity can 'singlehandedly' modify lifeforms via gengineering, create new life via neogenics, provolve or program new minds as needed, create starships and habitats, terraform worlds or even, at what is generally seen as the upper limit of their capabilities, create certain classes of dyson structure.
+Physical Capacity An individual S:1 entity can 'singlehandedly' modify lifeforms via gengineering, create new life via neogenics, provolve or program new minds as needed, create starships and habitats, terraform or create worlds, stellify gas giants, mine or disassemble stars for raw materials or even, at what is generally seen as the upper limit of their capabilities, create certain classes of dyson structure.

 Action: When it comes to basic modosophont tasks it has been observed that First Singularity transapients can single-handedly match the productivity of over fifteen thousand modosophonts.
 However this is an average with a wide distribution; the more complex the task the more productive an S1 is compared to an S0, trending towards infinity as the task moves beyond the cognitive ability of a modosophont mind.
 As with its senses and attention, this number can increase if a lower than modosophont level of attention or intelligence is devoted to each task (usually due to the task being of lower complexity), or decrease if greater than modosophont capacity is employed.